 To showcase the variety and innovation among small beauty brands, the Indie Beauty Expo, held May 15 and 16 in Dallas, Texas, celebrated independent beauty brands to support the growth and success of the entrepreneurs behind them.

-The event highlighted in-demand trends, which can help both beauty brands and retailers stay competitive and drive business.
+The Indie Beauty Expo highlighted in-demand trends, which can help both beauty brands and retailers stay competitive and drive business.

 For instance, key trends within the beauty industry include:

-- The power of now: Younger consumers prefer products that deliver immediate results, such as beauty masks, rather than rich skin creams that protect their complexion over the long term.4 Terlep, Sharon.
+- The power of now: Younger consumers prefer products that deliver immediate results, such as beauty masks that produce results within mere minutes, rather than rich skin creams that protect their complexion over the long term due to diligent daily application..7 Terlep, Sharon.
 Millennials Change the Complexion of the Beauty Business.
 The Wall Street Journal.
 May 3, 2016.

 Events like the Indie Beauty Expo can help small beauty brands stand out, connect directly with consumers and retail buyers, and showcase their unique products.
 In case you missed the Dallas event, the next Indie Beauty Expo will take place in New York City on August 21-22, 2019.